Hand Eczema is also known as Hand

 The symptoms of hand eczema can be irritating and painful.

-When the skin gets infected, you can also have
+When the skin gets infected with Staph aureus bacteria, you can also have

-You can get hand eczema on any part of your hand.
-Though it is more common on parts that bend.
-Including down the sides and the knuckles.
-This is because, eczematous skin is less flexible and supple.
-So each time you use your hands the skin can break more.
-This is when cracks appear, and the skin can get more irritated, and itchy.
+You can get hand eczema on any part of your hand, although it is more common on parts that bend.
+These include down the sides of the hands, the knuckles and the wrist.
+This is because eczematous skin is less flexible and supple, so each time you use your hands the skin can break more.
+This is when cracks in your skin appear, becoming more irritated and itchy.